Listen to this article:

 - The flyer stands facing the base’s raised legs

-- The base partner places their feet to the hip flexors or groin area of the flyer, adjusting the toes outward into a slightly V shape that is most comfortable for the flyer to put pressure on
+- The base partner places their feet on the hip flexors or groin area of the flyer, adjusting the toes outward into a slightly V shape that is most comfortable for the flyer to put pressure on

 - The base extends their arms up and the flyer grabs their hands (the base’s knees will likely need to bend to allow the reach) and both partners lock out their arms